-SSC level targets should be documented in Section 7.1.
-Except for the simplest of designs, reliability and capability targets at the SSC level will be quite voluminous and challenging for incorporation directly in the SAR.
-Therefore, it is expected the SSC-level reliability and capability targets will instead be maintained in plant records as IBR material.
+SSC level targets should be addressed in Section 7.1.
+Except for the simplest of designs, reliability and capability targets at the SSC level will be quite voluminous.
+The applicant may choose to include the information directly in Section 7.1, but due to the large quantity of information, it is expected the SSC-level reliability and capability targets will more often be maintained by plant programs in plant records that are IBR.
 In those records, each SSC should specify the reliability and capability targets as well as the LBE(s) that the SSC prevents or mitigates.